-First introduced in the 1980s, capital gains tax (CGT) is back in the headlines in early 2026 because potential changes to CGT rules are being discussed ahead of the federal budget, alongside a Senate inquiry that’s examining how the tax is applied.
+First introduced in the 1980s, capital gains tax (CGT) has been back in the headlines in 2026 because potential changes to CGT rules have been widely discussed alongside a Senate inquiry that examined how the tax has been applied.

 What is capital gains tax?